Biocide: Hazards and environmental risks

 Because biocides are intended to kill living organisms, many biocidal products pose significant risk to human health and welfare.
 Great care is required when handling biocides and appropriate protective clothing and equipment should be used.
 The use of biocides can also have significant adverse effects on the natural environment.
 Anti-fouling paints, especially those utilising organic tin compounds such as TBT, have been shown to have severe and long-lasting impacts on marine eco-systems and such materials are now banned in many countries for commercial and recreational vessels (though sometimes still used for naval vessels).

 Disposal of used or unwanted biocides must be undertaken carefully to avoid serious and potentially long-lasting damage to the environment.

 Classification

 European classification

-The classification of biocides in the Biocidal Products Regulation (EU) 528/2012)(BPR) is broken down into 22 product types (i.e. application categories), with several comprising multiple subgroups:
+The classification of biocides in the BPR is broken down into 22 product types (i.e. application categories), with several comprising multiple subgroups: